BrunoG77/Angular-Wishlist/README.md

 # Wishlist Angular Project

-This is the beginning of a simple wishlist project with the objective of learning some Angular fundamentals
+This is a simple wishlist project with the objective of learning some Angular fundamentals.

+Also added a contact form to learn a bit about reactive forms and a product list to further learn about routing and dynamic routing.